webclinic017/serendipity/README.md

 Serendipity provides a google sheets library that uses the Yahoo Finance library to get market data for US stocks and options.

-## Tested for Importing
+## Implemented Features

-Data from the following institutions has been tested:
+- Data can be imported from the following institutions:

-- Bank of America
+    - Bank of America (QFX)
-- Capital One
+    - Capital One (QFX)
-- Chase
+    - Chase (QFX)
-- Fidelity
+    - Fidelity (CSV)
+    - Interactive Brokers (CSV)
+    - Merrill Edge (CSV,QFX)
+    - Wells Fargo (QFX)
+- Institution specific functionality:
     - Interactive Brokers
-- Merrill Edge
+        - Download CSV files from flex queries
+- Data can be exported to the following tools:
-- Wells Fargo
+    - Tiller Money

+## Using Serendipity via the CLI

+## Institution Notes

 ### Merrill Edge

-**To export the current account holdings**:
+#### Export the current account holdings

 1. Go to the [download page](https://olui2.fs.ml.com/TFPDownloads/TFPDownloads.aspx)
 2. In `Choose category or account`, choose the accounts you want to export